 sed is a stream editor.
-This sounds scary in the WYSIWYG GUI world see https://devmanual.gentoo.org/tools-reference/sed/index.html or http://www.grymoire.com/Unix/Sed.html.
-There are reasons why bother with something that looks rather nostalgic and has not even mouse support and a menu bar:
+This sounds scary in the WYSIWYG GUI world to have an editor that does not have a menu or mouse support. see https://devmanual.gentoo.org/tools-reference/sed/index.html or http://www.grymoire.com/Unix/Sed.html.

 sed takes all of its inputs from stdin a pipe can be used to feed it.
 So if called it freezes in the console.
 Therefore call it best with a file so an EOF comes.